Gotham Testbed: a Reproducible IoT Testbed for Security Experiments and Dataset Generation: Evaluation

 \subsection{Measurability}

 GNS3 allows packet capturing on any link connected between nodes of any type (independent of the underlying emulation engine) (\textbf{M1}).
-The user can also save artifacts (log files, binaries, etc.) (\textbf{M2}) by connecting to any node, allowing to create datasets that mix network and host level data sources.
+The user can also save artifacts (log files, binaries, etc.) (\textbf{M2}) by connecting to any node, allowing the creation of datasets that mix network and host-level data sources.
 The following experiments about normal and attack scenarios show examples of measurability.

+To generate datasets from the testbed, the user can define in the scenario generator module all the links where the network traffic will be captured.
+To extract device log data, the user can leverage the docker API to get arbitrary files or command output inside any container, which can also be automated at the scenario generator script.
+The data capturing can be started and stopped at any time.
+All raw network traces and logs generated by the testbed can then be processed depending on the use case.